openstack/nova/doc/source/index.rst

 * :doc:`Aggregates </user/aggregates>`: Aggregates are a useful way of grouping hosts together for scheduling purposes.
 * :doc:`Filter Scheduler </user/filter-scheduler>`: How the filter scheduler is
-  configured, and how that will impact where computes land in your environment.
+  configured, and how that will impact where compute instances land in your environment.
 If you are seeing unexpected distribution of compute instances in your hosts, you'll want to dive into this configuration.
-* :doc:`Exposing custom metadata to compute instances </user/vendordata>`: How and when you might want to extend the basic metadata exposed to compute instances (either via metadata server or config drive) for site local purposes.
+* :doc:`Exposing custom metadata to compute instances </user/vendordata>`: How and when you might want to extend the basic metadata exposed to compute instances (either via metadata server or config drive) for your specific purposes.

 Reference Material
 ------------------